Year of the Dog

 “Where’s Kenny?” growled Fred.

 The sexbot’s face reacted, programmed to mimic being confused, yet coming across as distraught.

 ‘How can I help you, buddy?” said a short, plump techno-pimp who’d walked up to the camera.

 “No Kenny here, bud.”

 Fred reached out and grabbed the guy, bringing down a baton onto the techno-pimp’s head.
 The sexbot stepped in and shielded the stunned guy from the next blow with its arm.
 The baton smashed the limb, bending it into a right angle.
-Fred struck the sexbot on the temple, sending out a spray of orange fluid, splattering the techno-pimp.
+Fred again struck the sexbot on the temple, sending out a spray of orange fluid, splattering the techno-pimp.
 An oily substance, Doctor Gus recalled, circulated via microtubes within the rubber epidermis to give warmth and colour to the fake humans.
 The sexbot’s reaction, the way it instinctively moved to protect a human being, intrigued Doctor Gus.
 Was it programmed?
-Or it responded under its own volition?
-He could not tell, even after repeat viewings, but this video was the only evidence to ever show such behaviour.
+Or did it respond under its own volition?
+He could not tell, even after repeat viewings.
+This video was the only evidence to ever show such behaviour.

 The dogs barked again but were nowhere be seen.
 Doctor Gus knew those familiar canines.

 Cinderblock and Madness.